JustinFrost47/BashTimer/README.md

 # BashTimer
 A very simple Timer built using bash script

-#Requirements
+#Requirements:
-Vlc player
+1. Vlc player

-Bash based shell (Bash or Zsh or fish🐟 ...etc)
+2.Bash based shell (Bash or Zsh or fish🐟 ...etc)

 #Getting yourself a clone of Bash timer